-What Receipts Should I Keep for Taxes?
-The Complete 1099 Contractor Guide for 2026
+What Receipts Should 1099 Contractors Keep for Taxes?

 If you are a 1099 independent contractor, freelancer, or self-employed professional, the question "what receipts should I keep for taxes?" is one of the most important things you can ask yourself at any point during the year.
-The answer is deceptively simple: you should keep receipts for every legitimate business expense you plan to deduct on your Schedule C. But in practice, knowing exactly which receipts qualify, how to organize them, and how long to retain them is where most contractors fall short.
+The answer is deceptively simple: you should keep receipts for every legitimate business expense you plan to deduct on your Schedule C. But in practice, knowing exactly which receipts qualify and what the IRS expects on each one is where most contractors fall short.

 The IRS requires adequate records to substantiate every deduction you claim.
 According to IRS Publication 583 (Starting a Business and Keeping Records), you must keep records that identify the source of every receipt and document every deductible expense.
 Without proper documentation, you risk having deductions disallowed during an audit, which can lead to additional taxes, interest, and penalties.
 The average self-employed worker misses between $3,000 and $8,000 in legitimate deductions each year simply because they lack proper receipt documentation.